Manhattanhenge happens on approximately the same two days in May and then again on two days in July every year.

 Rain and clouds washed out the first opportunity of the year over Memorial Day weekend.

-The second chance in 2021 will be July 12-13.
-July 12 will be a half-sun Manhattanhenge and July 13 will feature the full sun.
+The second chance in 2021 happens July 11-12.
+July 12 will be a half-sun Manhattanhenge and July 11 featured the full sun.

 If you want to get a shot worthy of the occasion, follow these tips from AccuWeather: